j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 end_corridor_exit_labyrinth:
 {% endhighlight %}

-After `Check Doors`, we know that the address in `R15` has as writable address, then we can de-reference `R15` that now will points to the next corridor, until the last one that points to the flag.
+After `Check Doors`, we know that the address in `R15` has the writable address of that corridor, then we can de-reference `R15` that will point to the next corridor, and continue this procedure until the last one that points to the flag.

 #### Read the Flag